Hybrid and Plug-In Electric Vehicles

 Hybrid electric vehicles (HEVs), plug-in hybrid electric vehicles (PHEVs), and all-electric vehicles (EVs)—also called electric-drive vehicles collectively—use electricity either as their primary fuel or to improve the efficiency of conventional vehicle designs.

-HEVs are powered by an internal combustion engine or other propulsion source that runs on conventional or alternative fuel and an electric motor that uses energy stored in a battery.
+HEVs are primarily powered by an internal combustion engine that runs on conventional or alternative fuel and an electric motor that uses energy stored in a battery.
 The battery is charged through regenerative braking and by the internal combustion engine and does not plug in to charge.

 EVs use a battery to store the electric energy that powers the motor.
 EV batteries are charged by plugging the vehicle into an electric power source.
 EVs are sometimes referred to as battery electric vehicles (BEVs).

 Tax Credits and Incentives